Superplasticity: Mechanism

+High strain Rate Superplasticity

+In general, superplasticity often occurs at a slow strain rate, in order of 10−4 s−1, and can be energy-consuming.
+In addition, prolonged time exposed to high-operation temperature also degraded the mechanical properties of materials.
+There is a strong demand to increase the strain rate in superplastic deformation to the order of 10−2 s−1, called High strain Rate Superplasticity (HSRS).
+Increment of strain rate in superplastic deformation is generally achieved by reduction of grain size in the ultrafine range from 100 to less than 500 ums.
+Further grain refinement to nanocrystalline structure with grain size less than 100 nm is ineffective in raising the deformation rate or improving ductility.
+The most common grain refinement process for HSRS research uses Severe Plastic Deformation (SPD).
+SPD can fabricate exceptional grain refinement to the sub-micrometer or even the nanometer range.
+Among many SPD techniques, the two most widely used techniques are equal-channel angular pressing (ECAP) and high-pressure torsion (HPT).
+Besides producing the ultrafine grain size, these techniques also provide a high fraction of high-angle boundaries.
+These high-angle grain boundaries are a specific benefit to increase the strain rates of deformation.
+Of the importance of grain refinement processing to superplasticity research, ECAP and HPT have been devoted to mainstream positions in superplasticity studies in metals.

 Advantages of superplastic forming

 The process offers a range of important benefits, from both the design and production aspects.
 To begin with there is the ability to form components with double curvature and smooth contours from single sheet in one operation, with exceptional dimensional accuracy and surface finish, and none of the "spring back" associated with cold forming techniques.
 Because only single surface tools are employed, lead times are short and prototyping is both rapid and easy, because a range of sheet alloy thicknesses can be tested on the same tool.

 Forming techniques

 There are three forming techniques currently in use to exploit these advantages.
 The method chosen depends upon design and performance criteria such as size, shape, and alloy characteristics.

 Cavity forming

 A graphite-coated blank is put into a heated hydraulic press.
 Air pressure is then used to force the sheet into close contact with the mould.
 At the beginning, the blank is brought into contact with the die cavity, hindering the forming process by the blank/die interface friction.
 Thus, the contact areas divide the single bulge into a number of bulges, which are undergoing a free bulging process.
 The procedure allows the production of parts with relatively exact outer contours.
 This forming process is suitable for the manufacturing of parts with smooth, convex surfaces.